Brideau/whackdata/_posts/2016-07-26-instructions-analyzing-pokemon-go-data.md

 ## Database Setup

 First, of course, you'll need a server of some kind.
-Pokelyzer should run on any operating system, but these instructions will be for Unix-like operating systems because that's what I have handy.
+Pokelyzer should run on any operating system, but these instructions will be for Unix-like operating systems - specifically, Ubuntu - because that's what I have handy.
+If any of the commands don't work for you, trying doing a quick Google for the equivalent command for your operating system.

 First things first, install Postgres: